-This photographic guide will show you how to use lemongrass.
-Lemongrass might seem like a daunting ingredient to use as it’s quite fibrous, but this method is easy!If you’ve never tasted anything with lemongrass in it, or taken in its alluring fragrance, I think you’re missing out.
+How to use lemongrass: this guide both illustrates and explains it super clearly.
+Lemongrass is a delicious ingredient in so many recipes, and might seem daunting to use, but this method will change that.If you’ve never tasted anything with lemongrass in it, or taken in its alluring fragrance, I think you’re missing out.

 What is Lemongrass?

 - Lemongrass is a tall, perennial grass that’s native to tropical and sub-tropical climates of Asia, Australia and Africa.

 - It’s tough, fibrous and only a small portion of it can actually be used.
 It’s therefore often daunting to use.